Best Things to Do with NYC Kids: March Go List

 Saturday, March 15-Sunday, March 16

 There are a lot of circus shows coming to town this month but we're particularly excited about the 20th anniversary revue by NYC's own Bindlestiff Family Cirkus.
 Their style is pure old-school vaudeville, comedic and edgy but still kid-friendly, and you may have seen their schtick in the past at SummerStage or Lincoln Center Out of Doors Family Day.
-Catch one of their kid-friendly matinees at the Brooklyn Lyceum featuring juggling, the diabolo, unicycling, Ringmistress Philomena's signature joke and whip-cracking, and Kinko the Clown's silly silent antics. $12, family four-pack $40
+Catch one of their kid-friendly matinees at the Brooklyn Lyceum featuring juggling, the diabolo, unicycling, Ringmistress Philomena's wicked humor and whip-cracking, and Kinko the Clown's silly silent antics. $12, family four-pack $40

 Purim Family Carnival at the JCC – Upper West Side